 An Individual Voluntary Agreement (IVA) is a formal, legal contract for a set period, usually five or six years.
 To finish your IVA sooner and have the remainder of your debts written off, you need to talk to your IVA firm, say how much you are offering and where the money is coming from.
 How much you should propose as an early settlement depends on your situation and why you are making the offer.
-This article looks at three broad cases and other aspects of IVA settlements to consider.
+This article looks at four broad cases and other aspects of IVA settlements to consider.

 Get your figures together